marcopsb/redpanda/docs/site/docs/getting-started/quick-start-docker.md

     rpk topic produce twitch_chat --brokers=localhost:9092
     ```

-    Type text into the topic and press Ctrl + D to seperate between messages.
+    Type text into the topic and press Ctrl + D to separate between messages.

     Press Ctrl + C to exit the produce command.